steven-michaud/HookCase/1-more-about.md

 HookCase is compatible with `DYLD_INSERT_LIBRARIES`, and doesn't stomp on any of the changes it may have been used to make.
-So a `DYLD_INTERPOSE_LIBRARIES` hook will always override the "same" HookCase interpose hook.
+So a `DYLD_INSERT_LIBRARIES` hook will always override the "same" HookCase interpose hook.
 This is because Apple often uses `DYLD_INSERT_LIBRARIES` internally, in ways it doesn't document.
 HookCase would likely break Apple functionality if it could override Apple's hooks.
 But this doesn't apply to patch hooks.
 Since Apple